Add a blog, log in, and blog basics with pointers to documentation on the CampusPress/Edublogs site.

 - Uploading user and blog avatar (user photo)

-A note about abandoned blogs: Each year, every blog owner whose blog has not had any page or post updates in the past year will be emailed a notice about the lack of activity and alerted that if there is no response to the inquiry within 30 days, the blog will be deactivated, then deleted.
+A note about abandoned blogs: Each year, every blog owner whose blog has not had any page or post updates in the past year will be emailed a notice about the lack of activity and alerted that if there is no response to the inquiry within 30 days, the blog will be deactivated, then archived.